confluentinc/ksql/documentation/quickstart.rst

 1. You will need access to a development Kafka cluster (with ZooKeeper, a Kafka broker, and Confluent Schema Registry) and then run KSQL against it.
 Do not run KSQL against a production Kafka cluster, since KSQL is in tech preview.

-* If you are using a Docker environment, then follow (these instructions)[quickstart-docker.rst] to run the Kafka cluster and start KSQL
+* If you are using a Docker environment, then follow [these instructions](quickstart-docker.rst) to run the Kafka cluster and start KSQL
 * If you are not using a Docker environment, then follow (these instructions)[quickstart-non-docker.rst] to run the Kafka cluster and start KSQL

 Once you have your Kafka cluster running and have started KSQL, you should see the KSQL prompt: